2

 Ft.
 Myers Beach has a tropical climate with distinct seasons that may not be apparent to some, but are readily apparent to locals.
 Travel to the area at any given time promises abundant sunshine, as we experience around 340 days of sunshine per year.
 The sun's rays are incredibly strong here, even on a deceivingly chilly day in January.
 You should prepare accordingly, always packing sunblock, sunscreen, sunglasses and a hat, regardless of the time of year.
 Because our condo is on the beach, you will generally always have a breeze blowing.
 Water temperature in the summer is absolutely amazing, and makes summer a great time to visit our condo.
 You can go out in the morning and enjoy a swim, while enjoying the worst hours for the sun's rays (1-4pm or so) inside.

-- R from Michigan
+- G from Ohio

 Temperatures vary according to the time of year, with the months of May through October being the warmest and most humid.
 The sun is also at its strongest - brutally so.
 Wear sunscreen!
 The heat and humidity peak in July, August and September, as do the mosquitos and "no see ums" in some areas.
 Luckily, our home is on the 11th floor, above where mosquitoes and no see ums typically get.
 That really helps out versus being on a lower floor.
 If you choose to visit one of the back bay restaurants and eat outside, be prepared for bug action, particularly following an afternoon storm.